 In essence, Dakar is a cultural melting pot.
 There’s the Villages des Arts, which focuses on showcasing the work of local artists, as well as the markets of Medina, a neighborhood that also boasts the impressive Grande Mosquée de Dakar.
 In the evenings, immerse yourself in Dakar’s vibrant nightlife scene, a mix of cool, low-key lounges and famous venues.
 Thoissane, for example, owned by musician and singer Youssou N’Dour, is known throughout the country as the best place to experience Senegalese music.

-One of the best things to do in Dakar is to head for the coast.
+Don’t book a flight to Dakar without visiting the coast.
 As you’d expect from a city on a peninsula, there are wonderful bays and beaches to choose from.
 If you want to experience true seclusion, go island hopping.
 Ngor Island, just off the coast of Dakar, is a tiny stretch of land that’s ideal for getting away from it all.
 Check into a surf lodge, and spend your days catching waves and your evenings digging into some tasty fish fresh off the boat.